DarthKeller/InitiativeTracker/README.md

 * Current HP - The mob's current HP
 * Damage - A field to enter an amount of HP to take from the monster

-Players DO NOT have AC, Max or Current HP fields.
+Players DO NOT have Max or Current HP fields.
 This information is not necessary for the DM.

 ### Colors in the grid
 ![alt text](https://github.com/DarthKeller/InitiativeTracker/blob/master/Content/Images/colors%202.PNG "Colors in the grid")